Skip to main content

 Q.04

-Where does the human actually approve things?
+Where does the human approve things?

 Wherever the team already lives.
 Slack for fast lanes, email for asynchronous approvals, a proper dashboard for higher-volume queues.
 We usually start in Slack to get rolling, then move to a dedicated queue once the volume justifies it.